By Ed Han

-When you find good information in someone else's Update, "Like" or "Comment" on it.
+When you find good information in someone else's Group post, "Like" or "Comment" on it.
 LinkedIn will notify them of your action, which can be the start of a discussion or at least put you on someone's radar for possible future connections.

 This can be a good way to become visible to an employer you are trying to reach.
 Again, stay positive and be professional in your comments.

 This section is on everyone's Profile, so you can see what others are sharing and writing on LinkedIn, too, by clicking on that link on their Profile.

-If you're in a job search, what should one say in a status update on LinkedIn?
+If you are in a job search, what should one say in a post on LinkedIn?

-Imagine an aspiring project manager pursuing the PMP certification.
+And, imagine an aspiring project manager pursuing the PMP certification.
 Perhaps he or she has two peers who also plan to sit for the exam in 3 months.
-A status update our project manager could share is:
+A post our project manager could share is:

 Looking forward to catching up with John and Mary tonight to prepare for the PMP in 3 months.
 The discussion is always informative!

 Maybe another professional is attending a networking event later in the day.
-The update could be:
+The post could be:

-Should be a good time tonight at my local Toastmasters chapter, I think I've turned the corner on projecting my voice powerfully.
+Should be a good time tonight at my local Toastmasters chapter, I think I have turned the corner on projecting my voice powerfully.